hasibamin95/hasibamin95.github.io/_pages/about.md

 Hi, I am Hasib!
 I'm a PhD candidate in the [Intelligent Circuits, Architectures, AND Systems (iCAS)](https://www.icaslab.com/) Lab at the University of South Carolina, advised by [Dr. Ramtin Zand](https://www.linkedin.com/in/ramtinzand/).

 My research interest lies in circuit-, system- and architecture-level optimization of analog Processing-in-Memory (PIM) systems.
-At the circuit level, we investigate the reliability concerns due to parasitics and noise.
-In the system level, we focus on software-hardware co-design and co-optimization of NN models on PIM hardware.
-Our architecture-level work focuses on heterogeneous integration of PIM and other computing systems such as CPU, TPU for various CNN and LLM workloads.
+At the circuit level, my work investigates the reliability concerns due to parasitics and noise.
+In the system level, my focus is on software-hardware co-design and co-optimization of NN models on PIM hardware.
+My architecture-level work focuses on heterogeneous integration of PIM and other computing systems such as CPU, TPU for various CNN and LLM workloads.

 Feel free to reach out at ma77@email.sc.edu!